tier4/driving_log_replayer/docs/overview/setup.en.md

 driving_log_replayer configure register -d ${data_directory} -o ${output_directory} -a ${autoware_path} [-p ${profile}]
 ```

-At least one profile is required, and one must be named default.
+At least one profile is required, and one must be named `default`.

 Specifying the profile name with `-p ${profile_name}` in the commands described below will load the settings specified in the profile.
 You can switch between multiple autoware profiles, and if no profile is specified, default is used.